This post may contain affiliate links. Please read our disclosure policy.

 • Salt and pepper

 • Shrimp: Use raw shrimp instead of pre-cooked shrimp.
-If you dont like shrimp you can swap it for any protein of choice.
+If you don’t like shrimp you can swap it for any protein of choice.
 Chicken works great with this pesto pasta recipe.

-for the homemade pesto
+For the homemade pesto

 arugula – you need to use a leafy green. something like arugula, kale, or spinach.

-Parmesan cheese: This ingredient is also important. you may substitute it with romano cheese.
+Parmesan cheese: This ingredient is also important.
+You may substitute it with romano cheese.

 olive oil: what makes pesto sauce even more unique is the amount of olive oil that goes into it.
 Do not use another type of oil.
 If you only have avocado oil handy it will be a decent substitute.